 To be honest, I think book reviews are mostly irrelevant, excluding those who are looking to purchase books.
 If it's unanimous that the book sucks, why waste the money?
 However, in the status quo, most reviews are politically motivated to some degree, which is sad.

-This genre has not only educated me on a historical subject that I should have been better informed of, but also afforded me a new found respect for the men who came before.
+This genre has not only educated me on an historical subject that I should have been better informed of, but also afforded me a new found respect for the men who came before.
 These men would run circles around modern men in every conceivable aspect.
 They were real men, driven by a purpose.

 I thought about asking AI for some advice on how to formally write a book review.
 Actually, I don't want to be dishonest, I did ask AI, "standard outline for writing a book review?"
 It came up with the 8 or 9 steps that book reviews entail.
 I very briefly scanned it before deciding, "You know what, this is my book review.
 I'm going to write it how I want to."